Transgender and Non-Binary Students Abroad

 Studying abroad can be a great time to learn about gender identity and expression across the world and forge connections and alliances across cultures.
 For transgender and non-binary students, the decision to study abroad can raise many questions, so we invite you to use these resources to learn more about what being abroad might look like for you.

 The Study Abroad office can help to answer your questions and begin building your study abroad support system.
 As a transgender or non-binary student studying abroad, you may want to keep in mind the following items:

-- Your travel documents: Airline reservations require your full name, date of birth, and gender to match the information on your passport.
+- Your travel documents: Airline reservations require your full name, birth date and gender to match the information on your passport.
 If you have not already, update your identification to ensure that it reflects your gender.

 - Traveling with medication: If you are traveling with medications, you will need to carry them in their original packaging and bring proof of your prescriptions.

 - Airport security: In airports throughout the United States, you have the right to waive the Advanced Imaging security screen, and can opt for a pat-down by an officer whose gender presentation most aligns with yours.
 If you experience harassment or inappropriate behavior, you may file a complaint through the Office of Civil Liberties.

 - Prosthetics: You are not required to remove articles of clothing, including prosthetics, in airport screenings in the United States.
 Keep in mind, however, that prosthetics or bounded chests could be flagged by security lead to additional screenings.